scallops-cloud/nodejs-basic-course/06-authentication/exercises/06-02-hash-bcrypt/README.md

 1. Signup Router `/signup`

    - 1.1.
 Instead of saving plain text password, hash it first with `bcrypt.hashSync(...)`.
+   - 1.2.
+Test signup with Postman and see the data in `models/users.json`.

 2. Login Router `/login`